-U ent Card directed to ETS.
-Upor ready for admissions committee.
-We have received your consider your applicate steps are necessary to LSAM form Information of the consider Information of the consider to the consideration of the con ur application for admiss in receipt of your LSDAS recommittee action.
-You will application for admission tion, the following items refurnish us with the missing mation card Applicated admission has been received. eport from E7.
-I be notified of the action be received items: cion fee (\$15) IS, your file will then be f the action taken by the dmissions committee cased.
-Please take whateve so that you can complete a Information Card Q First Middle Sex Name First Soc.
+your file will then be otherwise.
+You will be We have received your consider your applicates steps are necessary to r application for admission ready for admissions control notified of the action takes application for admission tion, the following items of furnish us with the mission card Application card Application mmittee action by the common.
+Before the amust be receiving items: on unless you are not mittee. admissions committee ved.
+Please take what Your application for admission has been recesso that you can complete a - Information Card Name 1611 Sex Name First Middle Sex Name First Soc.
 Sec.
-No. Middle Sex Name ${Last}$ Applying for Fall, ${Year}$ Middle Sex Name ${Last}$ Applying for Fall, ${Year}$ Middle Sex Name Last Applying for Fall, Year Permanent Address Soc.
+No. Middle Sex Name ${Last}$ Applying for Fall, ${}$ Middle Sex Name ${Last}$ Applying for Fall, ${Year}$ Middle Sex Name Soc.
 Sec.
-No. County ( ) Name ${Last}$ Applying for Fall, ${Year}$ Soc.
+No. Street - County Name Soc.
 Sec.
-No. Middle Zip Name Last Applying for Fall, Year Permanent Address Soc.
+No. Middle Zip - Name Soc.
 Sec.
-No. Street State County ( ) Telephone Name Soc.
+No. Street State County () Telephone Name Soc.
 Sec.
-No. County ( ) Name Street State Street Zip County ( ) Telephone County ( ) Name Soc.
+No. Street - County Name Soc.
 Sec.
-No. Street State County ( ) Telephone Name Street State Street Zip Zip County ( ) Telephone County ( ) Name Soc.
+No. Street State County () Telephone Name Soc.
 Sec.
-No. Street State State (Do not write below this Zip Zip line) County ( ) Telephone County ( ) Telephone Name Soc.
+No. Street State State Zip County () Telephone County () Name Soc.
 Sec.
-No. Street State State (Do not write below this Zip Zip line) County ( ) Telephone County ( ) Telephone
+No. Street State State Zip Zip County () Telephone County () Name Soc.
+Sec.
+No. Street State State (Do not write below this Zip Zip County () Telephone County () Telephone